4l1fe/4l1fe.github.io/README.md

 - Generating **TOC**(table of content) from the article html.
 - Adding and linking source media files are contained in the article html to the repository ones.
 - Comments [utteranc.es](https://utteranc.es/) attached to the articles.
-- **Diff Page** shows a difference between an initial content of an article and the latest one.